iamcaye/nottes-cli/README.md

 # Nottes CLI

 A simple command-line note-taking application written in Rust.
 Nottes allows you to create, edit, list, and read markdown notes with a local SQLite database for indexing and organization.

 ## Features

 - **Create notes**: Add new notes with titles and automatic markdown formatting
 - **Edit notes**: Edit existing notes with fuzzy search selection (using fzf)
 - **List notes**: Display all your notes
-- **Read notes**: Read specific notes by ID
 - **Local storage**: Notes are stored as markdown files in `~/.nottes/`
 - **Database indexing**: SQLite database for fast note searching and organization
 - **Editor integration**: Opens notes in your preferred editor (uses `$EDITOR` environment variable)